What Is Drunk Driving?

 Consequences Of Driving Drunk

 If someone drives drunk and survives a crash that injures or kills other people, they must live with the consequences.
-That emotional burden can be worse than any bodily harm.
+That emotional burden can be worse than any bodily harm; however, the physical perils of drunk driving are immense too.
+Impaired driving can cause accidents that lead to paralysis, disfigurement, brain damage, and death.

 • Driver’s license suspension/revocation